donmor/Tiddloid/Readme.md

 * I encountered a Javascript error followed by a white screen in newly created files.

     * Check your Android version.
 TiddlyWiki 5.1.23 has critical bugs on Android 5.1 and below (WebView 39).
 A solution is to get a pre-release version of TiddlyWiki, which have had this bug fixed or, a previous version without this bug.
-Another thing is that JSON behaves differently between 5.0+ and 4.4, causing random wiki list order bug on KitKat devices.
-We recommend you to use Tiddloid on Oreo (8.0) and above to enable all features.

 * My wiki list change its order randomly every time.